 Discovery is governed by Article 31 of the CPLR, and is often the longest phase of the divorce.
 Discovery is the term used to describe how each side obtains the information they will need to proceed with the case.
 Usually, discovery occurs after the pleadings have been filed, but it can start before the complaint is served.
 A discovery schedule will be set during the preliminary conference.

 (a) The Preliminary Conference

 The preliminary conference is held early in the divorce, and is a conference with the court to set a timeline for the case, identify which issues if any can be settled early on, to set up any preliminary orders, and to deal with any other preliminary issues.
-Preliminary conferences are governed by the NYCRR.
+Preliminary conferences are governed by 22 NYCRR 202.
 Many preliminary orders are made on consent of both parties, covering such matters as scheduling dates for discovery.
 Any pendente lite requests, such as child support, maintenance, or other day to day expenses can be addressed as well.
 Any preliminary issue which cannot be resolved on consent may be dealt with in a pendente lite motion.
 Regardless if the parties consent or not, the court will issue a Preliminary Conference Order setting dates for the dates for the exchange of the following information.

 The date of the compliance conference is also set during the preliminary conference.
-Some courts will set a trial date during the preliminary conference as well.
+Some courts will set a tentative trial date during the preliminary conference as well.